Presence-Event Berlin

 A fragment is never just a piece

 A Fragment is Never Just a Piece reflects the tension between control and boundlessness in dealing with nature and technology – from greenhouses to digital landscapes.
-At the center are split, folded hexagons, a form that symbolizes stability and is found in both nature and technology.
-The reflective surface of the sculpture changes depending on the perspective and plays with perception and space.
+At the center were split, folded hexagons, a form that symbolizes stability and is found in both nature and technology.
+The reflective surface of the sculpture changed depending on the perspective and plays with perception and space.

 – Laura Roth